-If your Amanos aren’t coming out of their hiding, you need to assure them it is okay to come out.
-And this is achievable only if you know how Amano Shrimps react to certain conditions.
+If your amanos aren’t coming out of their hiding, you need to assure them it is okay to come out.
+And this is achievable only if you know how amano shrimp react to certain conditions.

 Make An Amano Shrimp Tank Only.

-(If you are a fish lover who is keeping Amano only for the sake of making your tank algae free, then feel free to skip this.)
+(If you are a fish lover who is keeping Amano only for the sake of making your tank algae-free, feel free to skip this.)

-Most aquarists keep shrimp for cleaning algae in their fish tank.
-They keep Amano with other fishes, and as I mentioned earlier, therefore Amanos feel threatened and do not come out of their hiding.
+Most aquarists keep shrimp to clean algae in their fish tank.
+They keep amano with other fishes, and as I mentioned earlier, amanos feel threatened and do not come out of their hiding.

-While your tank gets cleaner and algae-free but you will get minimum visibility of your Amano shrimps.
-So what you can do is make a tank only for Amano Shrimps.
-You will love them and won’t remember the passing of time while gazing at your Amanos.
+While your tank gets cleaner and algae-free but you will get minimum visibility of your amano shrimps.
+What you can do is make a tank only for amano shrimps.
+You will love them and won’t remember the passing of time while gazing at your amanos.

-Amanos live in troupes and will only feel safer when they and their favorite algae are all there is in a tank.
-No fishes, no turtles, no nothing.
-And when they feel that there’s no threat of predator in the tank, they will come out of their hiding no matter it’s day or night.
+Amanos live in a troupe and will only feel safer when they and their favorite algae are all there in a tank.
+No fish, no turtles, no nothing.
+And when they feel that there’s no threat of predators in the tank, they will come out of their hiding whether it’s day or night.